cilium/tetragon/examples/README.md

 This folder contains examples of resources YAML and configuration files.

-- See [`tracingpolicy`](tracingpolicy) directory for examples on TracingPolicy custom resources.
-These examples are written manually.
+- The [`policylibrary`](policylibrary) directory contains example policies (TracingPolicy custom resources).
+These examples are generally well documented, either in the file itself or in Tetragon documentation.
+- See [`tracingpolicy`](tracingpolicy) directory for more policy examples.
+  Files in this directory are valid policies, but they are not curated in terms of suitability for their purpose.
 Add more examples if you feel like it.
 - See [`configuration`](configuration) directory for an example of configuration file for Tetragon and and directory structure.